djohansen112/djohansen112.github.io/_posts/2025-07-20-build-better-value-with-user-stories.md

 Oh man, am I sick of reiterating this point...

+{: .note }
-{% include callout.html content="Better software starts with better stories, and better stories create business value!" type="primary" %}
+Better software starts with better stories, and better stories create business value!

 At least with Agile (or the cherry picked hybrid Agile that the world is converging on...) writing user stories is pretty much always going to be the best way to specify requirements for our software.